-Since it has been found that new hires who underwent a positive introduction to the organization and their position have a tendency to stay longer, onboarding programs must be as effective and intuitive as possible.
+New hires who experience a positive introduction to the organization and their position tend to stay longer.
+So, onboarding programs must be as effective and intuitive as possible.

 The typical routine for a new hire training program is to have a classroom setup.
-However, this can be fairly counterproductive due to the potential costs involved and the resource required.
+But this can involve high costs and a lot of resources.
 With all the paperwork, it can be an administrative nightmare.
 It also takes employees, both new and current, away from their work, which can be frustrating.

 - Overcoming information overload.
-By creating a digital library of learning nuggets, or “microlearning” modules, new hires can learn at their own pace and focus on specific topics, without becoming overwhelmed.
-These digital modules can even be made available on mobile devices, so employees can learn in their own time.
+By creating a digital library of learning nuggets, or “microlearning” modules, new hires can learn at their own pace.
+They can focus on specific topics, without becoming overwhelmed.
+These digital modules can even be made available on mobile devices.

 - Increasing engagement.
 It is all too common for new employees to experience death by PowerPoint in their first week of a new job.
-By using e-learning in combination with an Employee-generated Learning (EGL) approach (whereby the company’s subject matter experts (SMEs) take ownership of creating learning content), new hires benefit from having extremely relevant, hands-on training material, written by people who have first-hand knowledge of the job.
+By using e-learning in combination with an Employee-generated Learning (EGL) approach (where the company’s expert employees create learning content), new hires benefit from having extremely relevant, hands-on training material, written by people who have first-hand knowledge of the job.